Continual Learning of Knowledge Graph Embeddings

 \section{Experimental Results}

 Results reported in this section are the average of five test runs in each experimental scenario; statistical significance is tested using repeated-measures ANOVA and a post-hoc Tukey’s test.
-In our results, all mentions of ‘significance’ imply statistical significance at least at the $95\%$ significance level (i.e. $p < 0.05$).
+Any mention of ‘significance’ implies statistical significance at $95\%$ significance level (i.e. $p < 0.05$).

+In addition to the CKGE methods, we considered two additional methods that served as upper and lower bounds (i.e., baselines) for the expected inference performance of the CKGE methods. \textit{Batch} represents the inference upper bound because it can store all prior examples to train a new embedding in each learning session. \textit{Finetune} represents the lower bound because it fine-tunes the embedding with examples only from the current learning session and has no means to prevent catastrophic forgetting.

 \textbf{Benchmark evaluations:} Figure~\ref{fig:bench_summary}a summarizes the results of experiments using benchmark knowledge graph datasets of Table~\ref{tbl:benchmark_datasets} (WN18RR, FB15K237), where the range of each measure is $[0, 1]$ and larger values are better.
 Although DGR significantly outperforms other methods in terms of inference (i.e., using ACC and FWT), there are insights and trade-offs to consider based on other factors.